-Somehow slipping through National Geographic’s code of ethics and standards, the faulty piece shocked many in the Canadian energy industry who are familiar with oil sands operators and their world-leading performance on environmental, social and governance (ESG) initiatives.
+Somehow slipping through National Geographic’s code of ethics and standards, the faulty piece stunned many in the Canadian energy industry who are familiar with oil sands operators and their world-leading performance on environmental, social and governance (ESG) initiatives.

-The Global Energy Monitor released a report in July of 2019 suggesting that fugitive methane emissions in upstream operations would harm the global environment if Canadian LNG projects were to proceed.
+The Global Energy Monitor released a report in July 2019 suggesting that fugitive methane emissions in upstream operations would harm the global environment if Canadian LNG projects were to proceed.

 Stand Up for Canada's Future!

 Foreign countries with less protections for human rights and the environment are the winners when Canadians stand by as our world-class natural resources sector is painted in inaccurate and misleading ways.

 Suppose anti-development forces prevent Canada from producing the minerals, metals, oil, lumber and natural gas the world needs.
 In that case, other resource-rich nations with less governmental transparency and environmental protections will step up to the plate.

 We must commit to balanced, fact-based, and non-partisan discussions on our world-class natural resource sectors.
 If we don’t, the implications on the well-being of millions of Canadians and their families could be devastating.